grubby/grubby/README.md

     * [ ] ||
     * [ ] <=> == === != =~ !~
     * [ ] fix associativity of unary + and - (try "abc - 123")
+    * [ ] refactor operators by making an Operator token in the parser
 * [x] hashes
     * [x] => syntax
       [x] ruby 1.9 {key: value} syntax